Fani Atmanti presents 15 minutes speech of the topic :

 The OMO Project, A Magnificent of Asian Aesthetic

 She explained about the story of how she made the OMO project and the story behind it.

 The speech also includes her two books which was written together with Dini Aiko and also OMO bag which is collaboration with Singaporean designer Karyn Lim.

 Here are some links related to the event :

 OMO transformation bag is a collaboration design with Singaporean designer Karyn Lim

 This bag was also exhibited in Gallery Hz, Tokyo in DesignArt event U30 Program.

 OMO transformation bag is a collaboration work with Singaporean designer Karyn Lim and it has been selected as Tokyo Designart U30 on October 2022.

 This year, OMO was exhibited for 2 days in OMO SEBUA (tawolo area) and open to public.
 Fani Atmanti also present in front of Bawomataluo Villages member and share her story about the idea behind OMO bag, the collaboration with Karyn Lim, and their collaboration with Bawomataluo`s wood craftsman Ama Sermon (Mustafa Nehe).

-Fani Atmanti has been invited as a guest lecture in Research Methodology class for 1st year Doctoral degree in Architecture Engineering, Gadjah Mada University, Indonesia.
-She explained about research of her research in Indonesia vernacular architecture and rainforest settlement.
+Fani Atmanti has been invited as a guest lecturer in Research Methodology class for 1st year Doctoral degree in Architecture Engineering, Gadjah Mada University, Indonesia.
+She explained about research in Indonesia vernacular architecture and rain forest traditional settlement.